mjordan/islandora_fetch_bags/README.md

 * Allow the creation of Bags for complex object such as books or newspaper issues that contain all children Bags.
   * The AddChildrenPids plugin only adds to the Bag a file listing all children, it doesn't add the children's content.
-* Add error handling and better logging.
+* Add more error handling and logging.
 * Add support for access to the REST interface controlled by [Islandora REST Authen](https://github.com/mjordan/islandora_rest_authen)

 ## License